LiuBioinfo/SeqOthello/README.md

 1. Extract _k_-mer count using [Jellyfish](https://github.com/gmarcais/Jellyfish)

+    You may need to install [Jellyfish](https://github.com/gmarcais/Jellyfish) first.

     First, use Jellyfish to generate _k_-mer files for the experiments included in ``experiments_list.10.txt`` and save them in the temporary folder ``tmp/kmers``.
 This setup may take about 10 seconds.
 For the given example, we provide a shell scripts for this step ``STEP1_Jellyfish.sh``.
 The You may execute the script in ``example`` folder:
     ```
+    cd example
     ./STEP1_Jellyfish.sh
     ```